Back to blog

 • Defend your tax position in any audit or dispute

 Each country has its own process.
 The UAE requires 183 days of physical presence and a valid residency visa.
-Singapore issues TRCs through the Inland Revenue Authority after you've filed tax returns there.
-Most European countries issue them automatically once you register as a tax resident and file a return.
+Singapore issues TRCs through the Inland Revenue Authority after tax filings.
+Most European countries issue them automatically once an individual registers as a tax resident and files a return.

-• Document obsessively — Keep flight records, lease agreements, bank statements, and registration documents.
-In a dispute, documentation wins.
+• Contemporaneous documentation is decisive in disputes — flight records, lease agreements, bank statements, registration documents.

 For country-specific tax residency rules, check our detailed guides: UAE, United Kingdom, United States, Germany, Singapore, Portugal, Thailand, or Georgia.